-FY March 2019 FY March 2020 FY March 2021 & FY March 2022 Implementation details Study the scenarios and identify risks / opportunities • Identifying the risks and opportunities for the 2°C and 4°C scenarios Scenario analysis for businesses vulner- able to climate change • Calculating financial impact Scenario analysis for profit center • Calculating financial Impact Consulting Consulting Financial IT Solutions Asset Management Solutions Target business Financial IT Solutions Securities Solutions Industrial IT Solutions Report target for FY March 2022 Data Centers Data Centers
+FY March 2019 FY March 2020 FY March 2021 & FY March 2022 Implementation details Study the scenarios and identify risks / opportunities • Identifying the risks and opportunities for the 2°C and 4°C scenarios Scenario analysis for businesses vulnerable to climate change • Calculating financial impact Scenario analysis for profit center • Calculating financial Impact Consulting Consulting Target business Figure signal IT Only times Asset Management Solutions Financial IT Solutions Securities Solutions Industrial IT Solutions Report target for FY March 2022 Data Centers Data Centers expected at present.
+We identified the impacts in these scenarios on the Consulting, Financial IT Solutions, Industrial IT Solutions, and Data Center businesses.
+Subsequently, in light of trends in society, we revised the scenario of less than 2°C to a scenario of 1.5°C.